-It’s easy to see the difference in a quality calla lily when you compare two plants side by side.
-Calla lilies are graded according to the circumference of the rhizome.
-A 14/16 cm rhizome will grow into a bigger plant with a more beautiful display of foliage and flowers than a smaller-sized rhizome.
+It’s easy to see differences in quality when you compare two calla lilies side by side.
+Calla lily rhizomes are graded by circumference.
+A large, 14/16 cm rhizome (shown at far left) will grow into a bigger plant with a more beautiful display of flowers.

 Calla lilies are easy to grow.
 Here’s how to get them off to a great start.

 SHADE AND SUN: In warm climates, calla lilies grow well in full sun or partial shade.
 In cooler areas they grow best in full sun.

 ZONE: Calla lilies are winter hardy in zones 8-10.
 In colder areas they can either be grown as annuals or can be dug up in the fall and stored indoors for replanting the next spring.
 Reference the USDA Hardiness zone map here.

 WHEN TO PLANT: Calla lilies should be planted in the spring after all danger of frost has passed.
 In cold climates it's best to wait until the soil has warmed to at least 65°F. For a head start, you can plant the rhizomes in pots indoors about a month before planting them into the garden.

 FLOWERBEDS AND BORDERS: Depending on the cultivar, calla lilies grow between 1 and 2 feet tall.
 This makes them a great choice for the front or middle of a flowerbed.
 The speckled foliage looks attractive all season long.